ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ## Personal Background

-Hey there, I'm Ankit Khushwaha, a sophomore at [Indian Institute of Technology, Dharwad](https://en.wikipedia.org/wiki/IIT_Dharwad) pursuing Bachelor of Science in Physics.
-I'm genuinely interested in open-source,
+Hey, I'm Ankit Khushwaha, a third year undergraduate at Indian Institute of Technology, Dharwad pursuing Bachelor of Science in Physics.
+I'm genuinely interested in open-source, I have been programming for the past three years,primarily using
+Python.
+I’ve been using Python for tasks like web scraping, automation, and scientific computing.

+## Project Proposal

+### Abstract

+Currently approach of studying accreting black holes by considering only a few observations and only one data product at a time.
+This case-by-case approach is useful to study specific characteristics of the sources such as measuring the spin and mass of the black hole.
+However, this approach is insufficient if one wishes to gain an understanding of the general phenomenology shown by accreting black holes.
+This proposal introduces a project a tool that analyzes, stores, and organizes key data products of multiple observations in a database.

 ## GSoC & I